abraunegg/onedrive/docs/client-architecture.md

 The primary item identity is the `(driveId, id)` pair.
 Parent relationships are stored by DriveItem identity rather than only by pathname.
 This allows the client to recognise a tracked item across online rename and move operations instead of treating every path change as delete-and-create.

 The database also stores remote/shared-item identifiers, hashes, timestamps, delta state, synchronisation status and relocation data used by generated/shared-folder reconciliation.

+Because this database is reconstructible synchronisation state rather than user file content, its recovery and rebuild semantics are described in [Local database recovery and resynchronisation](#local-database-recovery-and-resynchronisation).